django-cms/django-classy-tags/docs/reference.rst

         The template to use if :meth:`get_template` is not overridden.

-    .. attribute:: push_pop_context
+    .. attribute:: push_context

+        .. versionadded:: 0.5.2

-        By default, this is ``True``.
-If it's set to ``False`` the context will not be pushed and popped around the rendering of the included template, possibly resulting in context pollution.
+        By default, this is ``False``.
+If it's set to ``True`` the context will be pushed before rendering the included template, preventing context pollution.

     .. method:: get_template(context, **kwargs)